A new laptop will keep up its gaming performance for roughly 2 years, while there is no fear of the hardware going

-This used to be a very serious problem in the past, since Microsoft would release a brand-new version of their operating system every 2-3 years.
-Naturally, casual users were unlikely to upgrade their PC’s hardware in such a relatively short time span, which resulted in their computers being unable to handle the new, more demanding iteration of the operating system.
+This used to be a very serious problem in the past since Microsoft would release a brand-new version of its operating system every 2-3 years.
+Naturally, casual users were unlikely to upgrade their PC’s hardware in such a relatively short time span, which resulted in their computers being unable to cope with the new, more demanding iteration of the operating system.

 But fortunately, the situation today is drastically different.
 Partially, we have the Internet to thank for that.
 Rather than releasing a completely new operating system every few years, Microsoft has instead shifted its focus on improving and perfecting Windows 10 via free updates.

 So, in the end, if you buy a gaming laptop and take proper care of it, you can expect it to last at least 5 years and more.
 And while it might physically be able to last even upwards of 10 years, the hardware will definitely be obsolete by that point, even if we’re talking about an expensive high-end laptop.

 Now, if you are concerned with performance, you can expect a GPU to perform almost identically for about the next 2 years.
 After that, you will need to start lowering the settings in order to maintain your desired framerate.